acerbelaud/SPCD/README.md

 # SPCD
-Detection maps for pluvial flood deteriorations at plot level using Sentinel-2 imagery and plot delineation
+Detection maps for pluvial flood deteriorations at plot level using 10 m spatial resolution Sentinel-2 imagery and plot delineation